Indomalayan realm: Flora

 The subfamily Dipterocarpoideae comprises characteristic tree species in Indomalaya's moist and seasonally dry forests, with the greatest species diversity in the moist forests of Borneo.
 Teak (Tectona) is characteristic of the seasonally dry forests of the Indomalaya, from India through Indochina, Malaysia, and the Philippines.
+The genus Ficus is common throughout the realm, notably in moist forests.
 Tropical pitcher plants (Nepenthes) are also characteristic of Indomalaya, and the greatest diversity of species is in Sumatra, Borneo, and the Philippines.

 The tropical forests of Indomalaya and Australasia share many lineages of plants, which have managed over millions of years to disperse across the straits and islands between Sundaland and New Guinea.
 The two floras evolved in long isolation, and the fossil record suggests that Asian species dispersed to Australasia starting 33 million years ago as Australasia moved northwards, and dispersal increased 12 million years ago as the two continents approached their present positions.
 The exchange was asymmetric, with more Indomalayan species spreading to Australasia than Australasian species to Indomalaya.

 Fauna

 Two orders of mammals, the colugos (Dermoptera) and treeshrews (Scandentia), are endemic to the realm, as are families Craseonycteridae (Kitti's hog-nosed bat), Diatomyidae, Platacanthomyidae, Tarsiidae (tarsiers) and Hylobatidae (gibbons).
 Large mammals characteristic of Indomalaya include the leopard, tigers, water buffalos, Asian elephant, Indian rhinoceros, Javan rhinoceros, Malayan tapir, orangutans, and gibbons.

 Indomalaya has three endemic bird families, the Irenidae (fairy bluebirds), Megalaimidae and Rhabdornithidae (Philippine creepers).
-Also characteristic are pheasants, pittas, Old World babblers, and flowerpeckers.
+Also characteristic are pheasants, sunbirds, pittas, Old World babblers, and flowerpeckers.

 Indomalaya has 1000 species of amphibians in 81 genera, about 17 of global species.
 800 Indomalayan species, or 80%, are endemic.
 Indomalaya has three endemic families of amphibians, Nasikabatrachidae, Ichthyophiidae, and Uraeotyphlidae.
 329, or 33%, of Indomalayan amphibians are considered threatened or extinct, with habitat loss as the principal cause.

 More information is available under Indomalayan realm fauna.